nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

 The video playback performance tests measure video decoder performance by playing a video in the Chrome browser.
 These tests exercise the full Chrome stack, as opposed to the video decoder performance tests that only measure the performance of the actual video decoder implementations.
+Both software and hardware video decoder performance is measured.
+If hardware decoding is not supported for the video stream only software performance will be reported.
 Various metrics are collected such as CPU usage and the number of dropped frames.

 Tests are available for various codecs and resolutions, both in 30 and 60fps variants.
 To run all tests use: